 On the wedding day, Nick couldn’t take his eyes off of Rachel who had received a beautiful makeover from one of Nick’s second cousins.
 However, during the event, both Nick’s mother and grandmother confronted Rachel about her father in front of everyone present.
 Despite growing up believing that her father was dead, it turns out that through a private investigator hired by the Youngs’, they discovered that Rachel was an illegitimate child whose mother’s husband was still alive.

 As a result of this revelation at the wedding reception party itself; they asked him to break things off with her in order to avoid any scandal or further complications arising from their relationship.

-The whole thing wrecked Rachel very badly, she went back to her college friend’s house and didn’t leave bed for many days.
-Rachel’s mother came to meet her and told her the full story- her husband used abuse her, when one of her close friends stayed by her side and comforted her, eventually they got closer and ended up in a unplanned pregnancy.
-In fear of the abusive man, Rachel’s mother travelled to the States with the child and started a new life.
+The whole thing really affected Rachel.
+She went back to her college friend’s house and stayed in bed for many days.
+When Rachel’s mother came to visit, she revealed the full story: Rachel’s husband had abused her.
+One of her close friends supported and comforted her, which eventually led to an unplanned pregnancy.
+In fear of the abusive man, Rachel’s mother traveled with the child to the States and started a new life.

 My Thoughts on the Movie

 I love movies where the female character is strong and independent, not constantly seeking her partner’s love and attention.
 That’s exactly what Rachel embodies.
 I appreciate Nick for supporting Rachel, being humble, and building a life without his family’s help.
 Goh was also enjoyable to watch as Rachel’s friend.
 Lastly, the rendition of “Can’t Help Falling in Love With You” in this movie always makes me feel dreamy whenever I listen to it.

 Over all I would rate this movie 4/5.